Coronavirus Covid-19: Winston Peters: NZ economy can't go back to the way it was

 New Zealand had previously had strong domestic manufacturing industries like vehicle and pharmaceutical production.

-We lost them when we decided to "leave it to the market, whatever that mythical beast might be", he said.
+While he acknowledged the cost of building cars was too much, we lost pharmaceutical companies when we decided to "leave it to the market, whatever that mythical beast might be", he said.

+New Zealand had relied on exports ever since 1882 when the first frozen meat shipment was moved offshore.

 "Instead of cultivating our exports and adding value here, we went into one product, namely milk, one company Fonterra and one buyer China."